firexcy/neverland-hugo/content/pages/colophon.md

 ### What for?

-*Neverland* is a place for me to store trivia which I think are even ineligible for <del>Evernote</del> Obsidian.
+*Neverland* is the name of a fictional island in certain literature and cartoon works.
+However, I appropriate the name not for the cultural reference but simply the vibe.

+*Neverland* unapologetically acknowledge that it’s a nonplace.
+Like an airport or motorway, *Neverland* is meant to be left behind.
+I land pieces of idea and go on.
+You land fractions of attention and turn over.
-So far, it contains verbose logs of fiddling with my devices, buggy translations of articles that caught my (not necessarily your) eyes, casual excerpts from the Internet, et cetera.
-As the name conveys, you could *never* expect something useful from it, but neither could you expect you will *never* find one.
+And that’s exactly what the content here deserves — you could *never* expect something useful from it, but neither could you expect you will *never* find one.

 Blogging seems to be an anachronism in this information-abundant era.
 After all, what’s the point jotting down words that may *never* be revisited even by yourself, only to add entropy to a system already chaotic enough to make people fatigue?

 There is a distinction, however, between being selective to consume and to produce content.
 Surely it won’t make any visible contribution to enlarge a huge pie by a zillionth in, but neither will it do any harm.
 And, it might be this very addition that helps one in need.

 As such, the words here don’t exist for being useful.
 They exist for a potential future me or someone else in search of resonance, recollections, or reconcilement.
 If there is a possibility, there is a dynamic.

 Never say never — Because we say “never” by believing in the “ever.”